Paul Redding | Hobart Professional Photographer

 Commercial – Advertising, Product, Tourism, Public Relations and Communications photography.

-Corporate and Work place portraits – Portraits that convey the required message in a desired corporate style.
-Careful thought to composition and lighting.
-Body of work ranges from Board Room to Heavy Industrial portraits.
-Interior and exterior locations.
+Corporate and Work place portraits – Portraits in suitable a corporate style with careful thought to composition and lighting.
+My body of work ranges from the Board Room to Heavy Industry portraits in interior and exterior locations.
 Studio equipment can be set up on location for portraits requiring a white, coloured or stripped in backdrop.

 Conference and Business Events – Corporate event photography includes conferences, plenary sessions, work shops, team work events, expo, convention, welcome gala dinner, symposia, congress, incentive group event, marketing event, special celebration, seminar, course, public or trade show, product launch, exhibition, company annual general meeting, corporate retreat, study tour or training program.
-Guaranteed quoted price, Dynamic photography, Flexible hours if required, Fast turn around of images.
-Options to receive images for AV and social media purposes during your conference, within minutes.
+I offer a guaranteed quoted price, Dynamic photography, Flexible hours if required, Fast turn around of images.
+Options to receive images within minutes for AV and social media purposes during your conference.

 Industrial – Light and Heavy Industry.
 Steel mill, Smelter, Mining, Gas Pipeline, Paper Mill, Fabrication, Construction, Waste management, Transport, Logistics, Communications, Maintenance, Electricity grid and substations, Aquaculture, Agriculture, Earth moving.

 Client base consists of Australian and Multinational Companies.